Counselling in Ottawa and across Ontario

 Start the Conversation

-If counselling support for immigration lawyers feels relevant to what you are carrying, the next step is a private conversation with Karine about fit, format, and what support can look like.
+If therapy & support for immigration clients feels relevant to what you are carrying, the next step is a private conversation with Karine about fit, format, and what support can look like.